revaldinho/opc/docs/opc7spec.md

   |  1 |  1 |  0 | mi.        | Execute if Sign flag is set                        |
   |  1 |  1 |  1 | pl.        | Execute if Sign flag is clear                      |

-Note that the Overflow bit cannot be used in predication directly.
-To check the overflow bit it is read the PSR which will transfer the
+The overflow flag is stored in the MSB of the PSR, but cannot be used in predication directly.
+To check for overflow first read the PSR into R0 (or any other register) and then check the sign flag, i.e.
-V flag into the MSB of the destination register.
-The state of the overflow can then be checked by looking at the sign flag. e.g.

        getpsr R0, PSR
     mi.mov    PC, R0, exit_on_overflow

 Byte Permute Function
 ---------------------